MontgomeryLab/tinyRNA/README.md

 ```
 ##### fastp, bowtie-build, and bowtie
 These are CWL wrapped third party tools.
-1. Copy the workflow CWL folder to your current working directory with the command `aquatx setup-cwl --config none`
+1. Copy the workflow CWL folder to your current working directory with the command `tinyrna setup-cwl --config none`
 2. Within `./CWL/tools` find the file for the step you wish to run.
 Navigate to this folder in terminal (or copy your target .cwl file to a more convenient location)
 3. Run `cwltool --make-template step-file.cwl > step-config.YML`.
 This will produce a `YML` configuration file specific to this step.
 Optional arguments will be indicated as such; if you do not wish to set a value for an optional argument, best practice is to remove it from the file
 4. Fill in your preferences and inputs in this step configuration file and save it